 What does the new species of Am-Ziel-Erleuchtung© mean?

 Nothing more than that you too are offered positive, fascinating experiences that are unknown to the old age.
-In close personal contact with the Final Enlightenment or accompanied by the consciousness coaches of the Final Enlightenment you too can reach the higher level of consciousness of the new age if you wish.
+In close personal contact with the final-enlightened(AL) ones or accompanied by the Consciousness Coaches of the Am-Ziel-Erleuchtung©, you can reach the higher level of consciousness of the new age, too, if you wish.

 The evolutionary leap is not something to frighten anyone, but a great opportunity for each one of you and for humanity as a whole.
 Problems that have burdened humanity for millennia, or even those that are completely new, can now finally be solved.
 For example … continue reading under “new species of Am-Ziel-Erleuchtung©“.

 What changes does the world need?
-See the country magazine “new consciousness”.
+See the international magazine “new consciousness”.

-One thought on “The Sun Goddess Amaterasu, Patroness of Japan”.
+2 thoughts on “The Sun Goddess Amaterasu, Patroness of Japan”

 Musubi ‒ the universe